Literary-Insights/blog/src/content/blog/Nothing to Prove_ Why We Can Stop Trying So Hard - Jennie Allen.txt-1.md

 ---
-title: "Nothing to Prove_ Why We Can Stop Trying So Hard - Jennie Allen"
+title: "Nothing to Prove Why We Can Stop Trying So Hard - Jennie Allen"
-slug: nothing-to-prove_-why-we-can-stop-trying-so-hard-jennie-allen
+slug: nothing-to-prove-why-we-can-stop-trying-so-hard-jennie-allen
 tags:
   - book-summary
 excerpt: ""